-Sexual Misconduct and Gender Discrimination
+Sexual Harassment and Discrimination

 The Art of Education University is committed to providing and maintaining a positive learning environment free from all forms of discrimination and conduct that may be considered harassing, coercive, or disruptive, including sexual harassment.
-AOEU will not tolerate any actions, words, jokes, or comments based on another individual’s sex, race, color, national origin, age, religion, disability, sexual orientation, or any other legally protected characteristic.
+AOEU will not tolerate any actions, words, jokes, or comments based on an individual’s sex, race, color, national origin, age, religion, disability, sexual orientation, or any other legally protected characteristic.

 All allegations of sexual harassment will be quickly and discreetly investigated.
 Local law enforcement will be notified.

-Any student may seek additional services or help from Rape Abuse & Incest National Network (RAINN) at 800.656.HOPE (4673).
+Any student may seek additional services or help from the Rape, Abuse & Incest National Network (RAINN): 800.656.HOPE (4673).